-Communication Job Interview Questions for Employers to Ask
+Communication Job Interview Questions You Need to Ask

-The following sample job interview questions for employers to ask about communication enable you to assess your candidate’s skills in communication.
-You will want to ask several of these questions in all of your job interviews because effective communication is a key skill that most successful employees share.
+The following sample job interview questions for employers to ask about communication will help you assess your candidate’s skills in communication.
+Whatever the position, you'll want to ask several of these questions in all of your job interviews because effective communication is a key skill most successful employees share.

-You can best assess a candidate's communication and interpersonal skills in a team interview where you have the opportunity to observe his or her interaction with a small group.
-This gives you the information you need about the potential communication skills he or she will exhibit in your workplace.
+If possible, assess a candidate's communication and interpersonal skills in a team interview where you have the opportunity to observe his or her interaction within a small group.
+This provides a lens into the potential communication skills a candidate will exhibit in your workplace.

-- Why are you here today participating in this interview?
+- Why are you participating today in this interview?

-- You attend a weekly staff meeting with your supervisor.
-How have you ensured, in the past, that the information you have received is communicated to your reporting staff and coworkers?
+- If you attended a weekly staff meeting with your supervisor, in the past, how have you ensured that the information you have received is communicated to your reporting staff and coworkers?

-- Information that you believe is untrue or confidential has reached you via the grapevine.
-What actions have you taken in the past to take care of situations such as this when communication is out of control?
+- Let's pretend that information that you believe is untrue or confidential has reached you via the grapevine.
+What actions would you take to resolve the situation if this kind of negative communication is out of control?

 - Give me an example, from your past work experiences, about a time when you were part of a project or team and you never knew what was happening with the other action items or participants.
 How did you handle this situation?

 - Rate your communication skills on a scale of 1 to 10 with 10 representing excellent communication skills.
-Give me three examples from your past work experiences that demonstrate the selected number is accurate.
+Drawing on your past work experiences, give me three examples that demonstrate that the number you selected is accurate.

-- What's surprised you about our interview process so far?
+- What has surprised you about our interview process so far?